martenframework/marten/docs/docs/development/reference/settings.md

 * `:add` - If the incoming URL does not end with a slash and does not match any routes, a redirect is issued to the same URL with a trailing slash appended.
 * `:remove` - If the incoming URL ends with a slash and does not match any routes, a redirect is issued to the same URL with the trailing slash removed.

+### `unsupported_http_method_strategy`

+Default: `:deny`

+The strategy to use when an unsupported HTTP method is encountered.

+This setting allows you to configure the strategy to use when a handler processes an unsupported HTTP method.
+The default strategy is `:deny`, which means that the application will return a 405 Method Not Allowed response when an unsupported HTTP method is encountered.
+The other available strategy is `:hide`, which will results in 404 Not Found responses to be returned instead.

 ### `use_x_forwarded_host`

 Default: `false`